Please Wait a Moment

 Each presentation proposal must fall into one of the following session focus areas:

-• CAREER–Skills, knowledge and resources for charting a personal career path
+• CAREER–Charting a personal career path in communications

-• ESA–PR/communication for Educational Service Agencies, Intermediate Units, BOCES, County Offices of Education
+• ESA–Component/client communications for Educational Service Agencies, Intermediate Units, BOCES, County Offices of Education

 Now that you know what school PR pros want and how NSPRA may categorize your session, settle on a popular topic for which you have a lot of experience and expertise to offer.